BDIFluky/shroobada_beta/docs/stacks/networking/traefik.md

 ## Compose file

-You can find the Compose file for Traefik in: [traefik-compose.yml](/services/traefik/traefik-compose.yml)
+The Compose file for Traefik is located at [traefik-compose.yml](/services/traefik/traefik-compose.yml)

 This file is easily customizable through environment variables:

-- **shrooTraefikName**: Defines a container name for the service.
+- **shrooTraefikName**: Specifies a container name for the service.
 For usage purpose, see the [Default Rule for Exposed Containers](default-rule-for-exposed-containers).
-- **shrooTraefikDir**: Specifies the absolute path where Traefik’s configuration files are stored.
+- **shrooTraefikDir**: Defines the absolute path where Traefik’s configuration files are stored.
 - **shrooSocket**: Indicates the socket used for service discovery.
-Its value depends on the container manager and whether it’s running in rootless mode.
+This depends on the container manager and whether it’s running in rootless mode.

 > [!NOTE]**shrooSocket** can be set as follows:
 >